ifsheldon/async-openai-wasm/async-openai/README.md

 ## Realtime API

-Only types for Realtime API are implemented, and can be enabled with feature flag `realtime` These types were written before OpenAI released official specs.
+Only types for Realtime API are implemented, and can be enabled with feature flag `realtime`.

 Again, the types do not bundle with a specific WS implementation.
 Need to convert a client event into a WS message by yourself, which is just simple `your_ws_impl::Message::Text(some_client_event.into_text())`.